 aWhile no preliminary data are necessary, the applicants must demonstrate the innovative nature of the particular technology and/or approach proposed for development.

-cDetailed preliminary data must be provided in support of the feasibility of the technology or approach that is proposed for development.
-Such data may reflect successful completion of a previous R21 grant and associated milestones.
+bDetailed preliminary data must be provided in support of the feasibility of the technology or approach that is proposed for development.
+Such data may reflect successful completion of a previous R21 grant and associated performance measures.